haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Guardian of Faith
 4th-­‐‑level conjuration
-Casting Time: 1 action Range: 30 feet Components: V Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 150
+Casting Time: 1 action Range: 30 feet Components: V

 Duration: 8 hours
 A Large spectral guardian appears and hovers for the duration in an unoccupied space of your choice that you can see within range.
 The guardian occupies that space and is indistinct except for a gleaming sword and shield emblazoned with the symbol of your deity.